You can perform an in place upgrade from Octopus 2.6.5 to Octopus 2018.10 LTS, but you need to upgrade your Tentacles first.

 2. Use Hydra to Automatically Upgrade Your Tentacles

 Hydra is a tool we've built that will help you update your Tentacles to the latest version.
-It is particularly useful migrating from 2.6 to 3.x as the communication methods have changed.
+It is particularly useful migrating from 2.6.5 to 2018.10 LTS as the communication methods have changed.

 We strongly recommend testing Hydra against a small subset of "canary" machines before upgrading the rest of your machines.
 The best way to do this is: